elastic/kibana/src/core/MIGRATION_EXAMPLES.md

 ```

 #### 3. New Platform shim using New Platform router
-We now switch our shim to use the real New Platform HTTP API's in our
+We now switch the shim to use the real New Platform HTTP API's in `coreSetup`
-`coreSetup` instead of relying on the legacy `server.route`.
-Since our plugin
+instead of relying on the legacy `server.route`.
+Since our plugin is now using
-is now using the New Platform API's we are guaranteed that our HTTP route
+the New Platform API's we are guaranteed that our HTTP route handling is 100%
-handling is 100% compatible with the New Platform.
-As a result, we will also
+compatible with the New Platform.
+As a result, we will also have to adapt our
-have adapt our route registration accordingly.
+route registration accordingly.
 ```ts
 // legacy/plugins/demoplugin/index.ts
 import { Plugin } from './server/plugin';